micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 Working on a data science project, the starting point is to define the personas involved.

-(NOTE: I did some modifs to the paragraph bellow but I'm not really clear on this, needs rewritting) The key personas are the individuals most affected by a data science project:
+The key personas are the individuals most affected by a data science project:
-- **end user**: the stakeholder whose action that ultimately drives the value
+- **end user**: the person on the field whose action that ultimately drives the value
-- **product owner**: prioritise work as per the business value
+- **product owner**: prioritise work as per the business value, managing the stakeholders
 - **subject-matter experts**: provide data and input to data scientists

 In the deliver team, the three key technical roles are: